Omfalos: The sculpture

 The name, Omfalos, derives from the Greek ομφαλός (omphalos), meaning "center of the world".
 It refers to the ancient sculpture Omphalos found at Delphi, Greece.

 The sculpture was erected in 1999 in the Kullaberg natural reserve in Skåne County, Sweden, and takes the form of a 1.6 m pillar.
 The local authorities deemed the construction of Omfalos to be in violation of the regulations governing the natural reserve, and initiated a legal process to have it destroyed or removed from the site.
 Lars Vilks denied being the creator of the work, but it was attributed to him over the course of the proceedings.
 In 2001, a crane barge transported the sculpture from the site, damaging it in the process.
-The then-current owner, the artist Ernst Billgren, donated it to the Moderna Museet, a modern art museum in Stockholm, Sweden.
+The then-current owner, the artist Ernst Billgren, donated it to Moderna Museet, a modern art museum in Stockholm, Sweden.
 Lars Vilks was granted the authorities' approval to erect an 8 cm memorial at the original site.